Citable filing context

 Server-rendered

-OXY's research view summarizes recent SEC filing context, starting with mda_quarterly from May 5, 2026.
+OXY's research view summarizes recent SEC filing context, starting with earnings from Aug 5, 2026.

 OXY filing events and research context